hleveillegauvin/weather/README.md

     locateme

-If `locateme` was insalled properly, your current coordinates should be printed in your terminal.
+If locateme was installed properly, your current coordinates should be printed in your terminal.
 If you get an error message, it could be because Location Services are disabled on your Mac.
 To enabled Location services, go to System Preferences -> Security & Privacy -> Privacy.

 ![instructions-locateme](https://github.com/hleveillegauvin/weather/blob/master/instructions_locateme.jpg)